sifra denissayunáyin dišúa‘ nebiya

 23. 1Finally Yeshua` said, “Thirsty.”

 2With that, mischief seized some of the soldiers, and they went and dipped a sponge in wine-vinegar that had not been mixed with water, and held it up to Yeshua` on a stiff, thick reed.
 3As the vinegar dripped over his face and into the open wounds of his body, it stung him.
 He cried out as the vinegar burned him.
-4Eventually he could stand no more, and he breathed his last.
-It was the tenth hour of the day.
+4Eventually he could stand no more, and having managed but a few syllables of the Great Commandment, he breathed his last.
+It was a short while after the ninth hour of the day .

 5When the centurion nearby saw how Yeshua` had died, he looked up to the heavens and said, “God of the Jews, if you have ears to hear the voice of a Gentile, hear me now: 6forgive me, for I have presided over the death of an innocent man.”